preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/notification-panel/index.rst

 Notfication Panel
 ===========================================

-**Note!
-This documentation is just started.
-More information will be added soon.**

 The notification panel is a concept in Omnia.
 The purpose is to help end users find out what information has been updated within different areas of the intranet.

 A Notification Panel can be placed on any page, to show different notifications.
 You can create several Notification Panels for different purposes.